Negative-light/PUBLIC_VUALT/GABC SS-Back to the Beginning.md

 We should be trying too guard and protect God's Glory, that is the basis of what the Christian Life, is made of.
 Consider King Herod Agrippa who tried too take God's glory in [[../30-Spiritual/BIBLE_CSB_MD/Acts/Acts 12#20|Acts 12:20-23]].

 This is accomplished via humbling ourselves before God and acknowledging our position before him, [[../30-Spiritual/BIBLE_CSB_MD/James/James 4#10|James 4:10]] and [[../30-Spiritual/BIBLE_CSB_MD/1 Peter/1 Pet 5#6|1 Pet 5:6]].
-This is what fights the premodial sin of Pride.
+This is what fights the primordial sin of Pride.